In Exercises 1–7, consider a grocery store that can process a tot... | Channels for Pearson+

 1

-Step 1: Recognize that this problem involves a Poisson distribution.
-The Poisson distribution is used to model the number of events (e.g., customer arrivals) occurring in a fixed interval of time or space, given a known average rate (mean) of occurrence.
-Here, the mean number of arrivals per minute (λ) is 4.
+Step 1: Recognize that this problem involves a Poisson process, as the mean number of arrivals per minute is given (λ = 4), and we are dealing with the probability of a specific number of arrivals in a fixed time interval.

-Step 2: Write the formula for the Poisson probability mass function (PMF): P(X = k) = (λ^k * e^(-λ)) / k!, where λ is the mean number of arrivals, k is the number of arrivals, and e is the base of the natural logarithm (approximately 2.718).
+Step 2: Use the Poisson probability formula: P(X = k) = (λ^k * e^(-λ)) / k!, where λ is the mean number of arrivals per minute, k is the number of arrivals, and e is the base of the natural logarithm.

-Step 3: To find the probability of three, four, or five customers arriving during the third minute, calculate the individual probabilities for k = 3, k = 4, and k = 5 using the Poisson PMF formula.
-Specifically, calculate P(X = 3), P(X = 4), and P(X = 5).
+Step 3: For the first minute, calculate the probability that one customer is waiting in line.
+This means there were 5 arrivals (4 processed + 1 waiting).
+Use the Poisson formula with k = 5 and λ = 4.

+Step 4: For the second minute, calculate the probability that no customers are waiting in line.
+This means the number of arrivals equals the number of customers processed (4).
+Use the Poisson formula with k = 4 and λ = 4.

 Verified video answer for a similar problem: